Language of Instruction:

 Fees & Refunds

-A limited number of scholarships, based on merit or demonstrated need, are available.
-See Scholarships and Financial Aid for more information.
+A number of merit and need-based scholarships are available.
+See our Scholarships and Financial Aid page for more information.

 To be eligible for acceptance, you must have the following: